-The contents of this publication are presented for informational purposes only.
-While every effort has been made to ensure informational accuracy, they are not to be construed as warranties or guarantees, express or implied, regarding the products or services described herein or their use or applicability.
-Remote Automation Solutions reserves the right to modify or improve the designs or specifications of such products at any time without notice.
-All sales are governed by Remote Automation Solutions' terms and conditions which are available upon request.
-Remote Automation Solutions does not assume responsibility for the selection, use or maintenance of any product.
-Responsibility for proper selection, use and maintenance of any Remote Automation Solutions product remains solely with the purchaser and end-user.
+This publication is for informational purposes only.
+While every effort has been made to ensure accuracy, this publication shall not be read to include any warranty or guarantee, express or implied, including as regards the products or services described or their use or applicability.
+Remote Automation Solutions (RAS) reserves the right to modify or improve the designs or specifications of its products at any time without notice.
+All sales are governed by RAS terms and conditions which are available upon request.
+RAS accepts no responsibility for proper selection, use or maintenance of any product, which remains solely with the purchaser and/or end-user.